 If no controls statement is present, named sets up a default control channel listening on the loopback address 127.0.0.1 and its IPv6 counterpart, ::1.
 In this case, and also when the controls statement is present but does not have a keys clause, named attempts to load the command channel key from the file /usr/local/etc/rndc. key.
 To create an rndc.key file, run rndc-confgen -a.

 To disable the command channel, use an empty controls statement: controls { };.

-4.2.5 include Statement Grammar
+8.2.5 key Block Grammar